How to Smoke Brisket Burnt Ends

 Each bite of these Brisket Burnt Ends is salty, sweet, and incredibly tender.
-Brisket point is slowly smoked, braised, and caramelized with rich BBQ sauce.
+Brisket point is slowly smoked, braised, and caramelized with rich barbecue sauce.
 Serve them on a platter for game day, or pile them high on buns for the ultimate sandwich.

 Craving more recipes for smoked beef?
 Luckily you’re in the right place.
 Check out the recipes for Smoked Beef Ribs, Smoked Chuck Roast, and the popular Smoked Pulled Beef.